helidon-io/helidon-build-tools/sitegen-maven-plugin/README.md

 | siteSourceDirectory | File | `${project.basedir}/src/main/site` | Directory containing the site sources |
 | siteGenerateSkip | Boolean | `false` | Skip this goal execution |

-User properties are of the form `io.helidon.sitegen.PROPERTY`.
+All parameters are mapped to user properties of the form `sitegen.PROPERTY`.

 ## Goal: `package`